Monadic-DNA/Explorer/STABLECOIN_PAYMENTS.md

 ## Overview

-GWASifier Premium now uses a **database-free, stablecoin-based payment system**.
+Monadic DNA Explorer Premium now uses a **database-free, stablecoin-based payment system**.
 Users pay with stablecoins (USDC, USDT, or DAI) from their connected wallet, and subscription status is verified on-chain using Alchemy's indexer API.

 ## How It Works